The Power of Matching for Online Fractional Hedonic Games: Introduction

-However, even under this natural restriction, stating preferences explicitly requires the consideration of an exponentially large set of potential coalitions.
-Hence, for the sake of computational tractability, a significant amount of research has been undertaken concerning hedonic games with inherently concise preference representations.
-One way of achieving this is to derive an agent's preferences over coalitions from her preferences over single agents.
-For instance, agents might assign a subjective valuation to each other agent, which can then be aggregated to obtain utilities over coalitions.
-This approach gives rise to the classes of additively separable (ASHG) or fractional (FHG) hedonic games \citep{BoJa02a, ABB+17a}.
-In this work, we focus on FHGs, in which the utility an agent assigns to a coalition is the average utility she assigns to the coalition members (assuming a utility of~$0$ for herself). \citet{ABB+17a} argue that this model is suitable for the analysis of network clustering, and use it to represent basic economic scenarios such as the bakers-and-millers game.
+However, even under this natural restriction, explicitly specifying preferences requires considering an exponentially large set of potential coalitions.
+Hence, for the sake of computational tractability, much of the literature has focused on hedonic games with inherently concise preference representations.
+One common approach derives an agent's preferences over coalitions from their opinion on single agents.
+For example, agents may assign a subjective cardinal valuation to each other agent, which is then aggregated to determine utilities over coalitions.
+This idea gives rise to, among others, the well-studied classes of additively separable (ASHGs) and fractional (FHGs) hedonic games \citep{BoJa02a, ABB+17a}.
+In this work, we focus on FHGs, where an agent's utility for a coalition is the average of the valuations they assign to its members (assuming a self-valuation of~$0$). \citet{ABB+17a} argue that this model is well-suited for analyzing network clustering and use it to represent basic economic scenarios such as the bakers-and-millers game.
+Moreover, \citet{MDTB21a} apply FHG utilities in a peer-to-peer energy market, showing that the model leads to decent profits.

 An important aspect of real-world coalition formation processes is that agents arrive over time.
 This has motivated the study of an online model of hedonic games by \citet{FMM+21a}.
 In their basic model, agents arrive one by one and have to be assigned to existing coalitions of any size immediately and irrevocably.
 The objective is to achieve high social welfare, defined as the sum of agents' utilities.
-Unfortunately, this is a demanding objective in FHGs: if $V_{\min}$ and $V_{\max}$ are the minimum and maximum permitted absolute value of nonzero utilities, the best possible competitive ratio is $\frac {V_{\min}}{4V_{\max}}$.
+Unfortunately, this is a demanding objective in FHGs: if $V_{\min}$ and $V_{\max}$ are the minimum and maximum permitted absolute value of nonzero valuations, the best possible competitive ratio is $\frac {V_{\min}}{4V_{\max}}$.